tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/监控与告警_intl_en.md

 ## Overview

-COS data (such as traffic and the number of read/write requests) is collected and displayed according to [Cloud Monitor](https://intl.cloud.tencent.com/document/product/248).
-Therefore, you can go to the COS or [Cloud Monitor console](https://console.cloud.tencent.com/monitor) to view COS monitoring data in detail.
+COS statistics such as read and write requests and traffic are collected and displayed based on [Cloud Monitor (CM)](https://www.tencentcloud.com/document/product/248).
+You can view detailed monitoring data of COS in the COS or [CM](https://console.cloud.tencent.com/monitor) console.

+>?
->?This document describes how to obtain statistics in the COS console.
-You can call Cloud Monitor APIs to obtain more detailed data.
-For more information, see [Documentation of Cloud Monitor](https://intl.cloud.tencent.com/document/product/248).
+>- This document describes how to get statistics in the COS console.
+You can call CM APIs to get more detailed data.
+For more information, see the [CM documentation](https://www.tencentcloud.com/document/product/248).
+>- Currently, all the metrics reported to CM support all COS regions.
+For more information, see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).

 ## Basic Features

-Cloud Monitor provides the following modules for COS to implement monitoring and alarming.
+CM provides the following modules for COS to implement monitoring and alarming.

 | Module | Capability | Main Feature |
 | ---------- | ---------------------------------------- | ------------------------------------------------------------ |